kacpertopol/xournaltomp4/README.md

                         Frames to pause on end of layer.
 By default 32.
   --skipevery SKIPEVERY, -s SKIPEVERY
                         Take one stroke coordinate every copuple of coordinates for frames.
 By default 8.
+  --animate, -a         Use different method for splitting presentation.
+Layers are not placed on top of one another but animated.
+                        One layer at a time, the first layer appears on all frames.
 ```
 # tips